 Who Can Be Held Liable for My Construction Accident Injuries?

-Liability for a construction accident case often depends on who controlled the work, supplied the equipment, or failed to follow safety laws.
+Liability for a construction accident case often depends on who contracted for and controlled the work, supplied the equipment, or failed to follow safety laws.
 Several different parties may share responsibility, including the following:

-- Property Owners – Owners must maintain job sites in a reasonably safe condition and comply with New York Labor Law.
-If unsafe site conditions or missing safety equipment cause harm, owners can face liability.
+• Property Owners – Owners must maintain job sites in a reasonably safe condition and comply with New York Labor Law.
+If unsafe site conditions or missing/faulty safety equipment cause harm, owners can face liability.
+Agents of the owner are likewise subject to liability.

-- General Contractors – General contractors oversee projects and coordinate all work.
-They can be held accountable for injuries if they ignore safety hazards, rush deadlines, or fail to make sure workers have proper protective equipment.
+• General Contractors – General contractors oversee projects and coordinate all work.
+They can be held accountable for injuries if they ignore safety hazards, rush deadlines, or fail to ensure workers have proper protective equipment, in violation of a statute.

 What Types of Compensation Are Available to Construction Accident Victims?

-Construction workers injured on the job in New York can pursue compensation through a workers’ compensation claim or, in some cases, through a third-party injury claim.
+Construction workers injured on the job in New York can pursue compensation through a workers’ compensation claim and, in many cases, through a third-party injury claim.

 Workers’ compensation covers all reasonable and necessary medical treatment connected to the injury, including doctor’s visits, surgeries, medications, and rehabilitation.
 It also replaces a portion of the employee’s average weekly wages if they are too hurt to return to work during their recovery.
 If a construction accident injury results in a long-term or permanent disability that prevents the worker from resuming their usual job, they may also qualify for ongoing or permanent disability benefits.